tchoi8/distributedwebofcare/_posts/2018-4-18-callforfellows.md

 Schedule

 * May 21-28: Onsite training and onboarding sessions.
 Part-time and flexible.
 * June 15-July 31: Onsite work in Manhattan or Brooklyn.
-4 days/week, 6 hours/day.
-* Honorarium of $2000 for fellowship between June 15 and July 31, 2018.
-Fellows will be paid every two weeks.

 **[Apply to become a Technology & Documentation Fellow, Summer 2018](https://airtable.com/shrbBTpEl8qgIWzkG)**